RobotEdh/Yolov-4/README.md

 The file contain the kernel weights but also the biases and the Batch Normalisation parameters scale, mean and var.

-Instead of adding Batch normalisation layers into the model, I have directly normalized the weights and biases with the values of scale, mean and var.
+Instead of using Batch normalisation layers into the model, I have directly normalized the weights and biases with the values of scale, mean and var.

  - bias = bias - scale  * mean / (np.sqrt(var + 0.00001)
  - weights = weights* scale / (np.sqrt(var + 0.00001))

+I have kept the Batch normalisation layers in the model for training purpose.
+By defaut, the corresponding parameters are not applicable (weight = 1 and bias = 0) but they are updated if you train the model.

 As these parameters as stored in the Caffe mode, I have applied several transformation to map the TF requirements.